slimsheazy/sibsite/README.md

 # sibylhaus.com

-Official repository for **Sibylhaus** — a modern tarot studio offering intuitive card readings, reflective guidance, and soulful digital experiences for individuals and couples navigating relationships, decisions, and life's crossroads.
+Official repository for **sibylhaus** — a modern tarot studio offering intuitive card readings, reflective guidance, and soulful digital experiences for individuals navigating relationships, decisions, and life's crossroads.

 ---

 ## About Sibylhaus

 Sibylhaus blends traditional tarot symbolism with contemporary storytelling to create grounded, accessible readings free of gatekeeping or mystical pretense.
-Each session is designed to feel like a calm, neon-lit sanctuary where logic meets intuition.
+Each session is designed to feel like a place where logic meets intuition.

 ### Core Offerings

 - **Single-card snapshots** for quick clarity and daily insight
 - **Multi-card spreads** for deeper exploration of love, career, and pivotal moments
 - **Audio and visual readings** delivered as digital experiences — perfect for repeat listening, journaling, and reflection
-- **Couples readings** designed to explore communication patterns, shared narratives, and relational dynamics through tarot

 ### Brand Aesthetic

-- Dark, minimal interface with subtle neon accents (neon-on-black aesthetic)
+- Dark, minimal interface with subtle accents
 - Clean typography and generous whitespace to keep focus on the cards and messages
-- Visual language inspired by portals, constellations, and liminal spaces between the known and unknown
 - Sleek, modern mystic vibe — no ornate or overly decorative design

 ---